1927 Auckland Rugby League season: Final

+In the championship final Ponsonby lost centre Sydney Usher early in the second half when they led 3-0.
+Bert Payne had to come out of the scrum to take a place on the wing as a result.
+Then during the half Craddock Dufty kicked two penalties to give Newton the lead.
+With three minutes to go M Herewini, the Newton fullback fielded the ball and ran into position about forty yards out and drop kicked a long range goal.
+Newton held on to win and with the full time whistle their supporters rushed the field and carrier several players off on their shoulders.
+It was their second championship title following one in 1912 and was to be their last.

 Roope Rooster knockout competition

 Round 1

-Craddock Dufty and captain W Clarke were both out injured from the Newton side for their match with Marist.
-Hamilton went off injured for City meaning they had to finish the match with Richmond with 12 players.
-The scores were tied at the end of the match 17–17 so 5 minutes extra time was played with Telford scoring and Carroll converting to win the game for Richmond.
+Craddock Dufty and captain Alan Clarke were both out injured from the Newton side for their match with Marist.
+The Marist backline was very reshuffled with Charles Gregory moving from fullback to first five eighth where he was said to have been outstanding, Jack Kirwan to the unaccustomed position of fullback, Leslie Knott from wing to outside centre, and Hec Brisbane from outside centre to inside centre.
+Bill Hamilton went off injured for City meaning they had to finish the match with Richmond with 12 players.
+The scores were tied at the end of the match 17–17 so 5 minutes extra time was played with Bill Telford scoring and Edmund (Mick) Carroll converting to win the game for Richmond.
 This was the first time extra time had been used to decide a game in an Auckland Rugby League senior competition.
 Usually matches were replayed the following week.

 Semi finals

 The Auckland representative team had left for their southern tour and so all teams were fielding greatly weakened sides.
-Holmes, a rugby representative three-quarter signed for Devonport just before their game with Ponsonby.
+P. Holmes, an Auckland rugby representative three-quarter who played 3 games for Auckland in 1926 signed for Devonport just before their game with Ponsonby.

 Final

-A. Finlayson switched codes to join Richmond signing one minute before kick off so as to keep the switch secret.
+Angus Finlayson switched codes to join Richmond signing one minute before kick off so as to keep the switch secret.
+He was the brother of Innes "Bunny" Finlayson the All Black of 1925-30.
+Angus represented Northland at rugby and also Auckland from 1924 to 1934.
 The following week he applied for reinstatement into rugby union.
 Richmond won the Roope Rooster for the second consecutive year.
 It was a case of déjà vu with another 1 pt victory over Devonport who they had beaten the year before.